Luxury Villas in Umbria

 A villa holiday in Umbria is defined by peace and tranquility amidst scenery of outstanding natural beauty.
 Our Umbrian villa collection consists of authentic farmhouses, restored to five star standard, all with private swimming pools, such as our range of Luxury Villas in Perugia and Luxury Villas in Lisciano Niccone.

 See our full range of luxury Umbria villas below

-10% discount for stays from 29th March - 24th May and 27th September - 29th November 2014.
+Special offer -10% discount for stays from 27th September - 29th November 2014.
 The oldest parts of this carefully restored estate are over 300 years old, nevertheless the villa combines rustic Umbrian charm with comfortable modernity.
 Podere Uliveto is located in the beautiful Umbrian hills close to Lake Trasimeno and offers its guests luxurious facilities like a sauna and cinema room, which is stylishly located on the lower ground floor of the main house.
 The old stables are transformed in a huge play area for kids and the large surroundings which include a small soccer field, an adventurous forest and a small lake offer kids and adults an unforgettable holiday.

 If you are looking for a luxurious country retreat with incredible 360 degree views, infinity heated pool, impeccable interiors and perfectly kept grounds, stop here.